 - rehabilitation to comply with specific objectives, performance targets and timeframes

 - rehabilitation to be carried out progressively, that is, as soon as reasonably practicable following disturbance

 - rehabilitation to achieve the approved final landform and land use

 Once development consent has been granted, the proponent is required to obtain a mining lease from Mining, Exploration and Geoscience (within Regional NSW).

 Rehabilitation security bonds

 A rehabilitation security bond must also be provided before exploration and mining activities begin.
-As of January 2021, the NSW Government held about $3.3 billion in security bonds for rehabilitation of exploration and mining impacts.
 The security deposit covers the full cost of all rehabilitation and mine closure activities required if a mining company defaults on their rehabilitation obligations.

 Before a security bond is returned the mining company must provide evidence to demonstrate to the Regulator that they:

 - have met the rehabilitation objectives

 - have implemented the final landform and final land use.